sabourke/prefactor-1/docs/source/calibrator.rst

     - cluster-specific parameters (e.g., ``max_per_node`` or the paths to various executables such as the aoflagger) must be specified in the tasks configuration file (see the ``tasks.cfg`` file in the prefactor GitHub repository for a minimal example)
     - the PREFACTOR_PATH environment variable must be set to the prefactor installation directory
-    - the bandpass and clock-TEC losoto steps are split over time chunks to allow them to run on multiple nodes simultaneously
+    - the bandpass and clock-TEC losoto steps are split over time chunks to allow them to run on multiple nodes simultaneously.
+The final phase residuals are calculated on each chunk separately, as the phase_offset resulting from the clock-TEC step differs for each chunk.
     - feedback steps are done to generate and feed back metadata for the output data products (for ingest into the LTA)